 When you hear the word “addiction,” what comes to mind?
 Pain pills?
 Heroin?
 Alcohol?
 While all of those are common examples of substance addictions, many people develop addictions to behaviors rather than substances.

 One study featured in the International Journal of Preventative Medicine defines a behavioral addiction as a change “from habits into obligatory behavior.”
-In other words, if you or a loved one performs a behavior compulsively—such as eating or playing video games—and has failed any efforts to stop, then it may be time to seek treatment for a behavioral addiction.
+In other words, if you or a loved one perform a behavior compulsively—such as eating or playing video games—and has failed any efforts to stop, then it may be time to seek treatment for behavioral addiction.

 Although there may not be the physical dangers of addiction and overdose associated with drugs and alcohol, addictions to sex, food, gaming, and other behaviors can still have serious effects on one’s life, health, and relationships.

 Read on to learn more about three common behavioral addictions and how they are treated.

 Sex addiction is a fairly broad category that can include a pornography dependency, frequent one-night stands or use of prostitutes, uncontrollable impulses to engage in excessive or sadistic sexual acts, and shame or self-loathing over one’s sexual practices.

 The exact cause of sex addiction is often unclear, but the behavior is typically rooted in a combination of biological, psychological, and social factors.

 Although the symptoms of a sex addiction are mostly emotional or relational, there are real physical dangers to these behaviors, including sexually transmitted disease and unwanted pregnancy.
 Those with an addiction to sex often find it difficult to function normally within their family, workplace, and various social situations.
 Sex addiction can cause serious damage to not only the person with the dependency, but also to loved ones who can feel neglected, humiliated, depressed, or angry—and can also suffer the consequences of STDs or unwanted pregnancies.